This article was written by Brian Stutzman and is shared here with his permission.

 Eliza Jane Graham may be the bravest woman in church history that you have never heard of.
 Eliza, a member of the church, was just 19 years old when she served as the star witness for the prosecution of those charged in the death of the Prophet Joseph Smith.

-It all started when Eliza was a teenager and her family joined the Church of Jesus Christ of Latter-day Saints and moved to Nauvoo, Illinois.
+It all started when Eliza was a teenager and her family joined The Church of Jesus Christ of Latter-day Saints and moved to Nauvoo, Illinois.
 Her aunt and uncle, Samuel and Ann Graham Fleming, not church members, moved to Warsaw, Illinois, a small but thriving city just 18 miles south of Nauvoo.
 Situated on the Mississippi River, Warsaw became the hotbed of anti-Mormon feelings in the 1840s.
 Warsaw Signal newspaper editor Thomas Sharp and others fanned the flames of hate and religious bigotry toward the church and especially its leaders.

 This Fleming couple owned and operated the Fleming Inn, also known as the Warsaw House Hotel.
-It was a hotel, boarding house, restaurant, saloon, and livery completely with stables.
+It was a hotel, boarding house, restaurant, saloon, and livery complete with stables.
 It was at this Warsaw House Hotel that Eliza found employment as a waitress from her aunt and uncle.
 Although a faithful church member, Eliza had not broadcast her religious affiliation to those in town.

 The Night To Always Be Remembered